Tips for Plotting a Novel

 WRITING (AND TAROT) INSPIRATION

-There are literally thousands of tarot decks to choose from.
+If you want to try this tip for plotting a novel there are literally thousands of tarot decks to choose from.
 You might visit Amazon and search “tarot decks,” to get you started.
 However, the AECLECTIC TAROT site might be a better place to start.
 AECLECTIC offers decks categorized by art style, as well as sample images of all decks and even reviews of many decks.

 Corinne Kenner’s TAROT FOR WRITERS offers many approaches to applying tarot imagery and meaning to enhance your creative writing project.